William Fields (Canadian football)

-William Fields (born June 21, 1978) is a former professional Canadian football defensive back in the Canadian Football League (CFL) and is the defensive coordinator for the Ottawa Redblacks.
+William Fields (born June 21, 1978) is a former professional Canadian football defensive back in the Canadian Football League (CFL) and most recently served as the defensive coordinator for the Ottawa Redblacks.
 He is a three-time Grey Cup champion, once as a player with the Calgary Stampeders in 2001 and twice as a coach with the Argonauts in 2022 and 2024.

 College career

 Fields played college football for the Houston Cougars from 1996 to 1999.

 Professional career

 Calgary Stampeders

 Fields signed with the Calgary Stampeders on May 8, 2001.
 He played and started in all 18 regular season games where he recorded 41 defensive tackles ad five interceptions.
-Fields finished his rookie year as a Grey Cup champion as the Stampeders defeated the Winnipeg Blue Bombers in the 89th Grey Cup game.
+Fields finished his rookie year as a Grey Cup champion as the Stampeders defeated the Winnipeg Blue Bombers 27–19 in the 89th Grey Cup game.
 He played in three more seasons with the team where he totaled 165 tackles and nine interceptions in 65 regular season games.